Austrian Grand Prix

-Its summertime in south-eastern Austria and the hills are alive with the sound of Formula One.
-The Red Bull Ring near Spielberg is a circuit that has been familiar to F1 in various forms since it first appeared on the F1 calendar in 1969 as the Österreichring.
+It’s summertime in south-eastern Austria and the hills are alive with the sound of Formula One.
+The Red Bull Ring near Spielberg is a circuit familiar to F1 in various forms since first appearing on the calendar in 1969 as the Österreichring.

-The circuit was shortened when it made a return to the sport as the A1 Ring in 1997, but like the new Spa, the circuit retained much of the character of the original.
-The setting amidst the magnificent alpine scenery of the Styrian mountains is unique and the look and sound of the F1 cars is enhanced because of it.
+The circuit was shortened when it made a return to the sport as the A1 Ring in 1997, but like the new Spa retained much of the character of the original.
+The setting amidst the magnificent alpine scenery of the Styrian mountains is unique and serves to enhance the look and sound of the F1 cars.

-Only rumored plans to revert to the old track layout of the much loved Österreichring could make the experience better than it already is.
+Only rumoured plans to revert to the old track layout of the much-loved Österreichring could make the experience any better than it already is.
 Until then thousands of happy F1 spectators will continue to enjoy one of F1’s great circuits the way it is.

 Austrian Grand Prix F1 Spectator Tips